Bridgerton “An Affair of Honor” Spoilers Ahead

 Agency matters, and it especially matters with how each of the couples find their way to one another.
 We get into the episode with another day at Queen Charlotte’s with sweet little honeycomb Prince Friedrich being the gentleman that he is bestowing Daphne with a gift.
 (Except she’s thinking of Simon.)
 But it’s not until a boxing match where tensions continue to rise—this is the episode where choices are made, and the episode where we get a clearer view of just what is to come in the future.
 That said, when in doubt with where to start, with Bridgerton we can go in alphabetical order, right?

 But how much of a choice does a woman really have when honor and reputation are at stake in a society where it matters?
-When it comes to a titled family, it sadly means very little and that’s where such a moment eventually leads to—robbing someone of their agency because there is no other option.
+When it comes to a titled family, it sadly means very little, and that’s where such a moment eventually leads to—robbing someone of their agency because there is no other option.
 (I love this time period with my whole heart, but good grief, I do not want to trade places.)
-Anthony’s choices this week once again lead us to pointing out the crucial detail that he is trying.
+Anthony’s choices this week once again lead us to point out the crucial detail that he is trying.
 It’s a work in process, but he’s trying—one foot forward, two steps back is still progress.
 And as we’ve been saying in previous reviews, this is a man who’s in need of guidance, and in need of someone who will listen, especially when he’s finally ready to open up.
-But that’s not the case at Trowbridge ball when he’s once again reminded of his infatuation toward Siena and thus the inability to be with her in public.
+But that’s not the case at Trowbridge Ball, where he’s once again reminded of his infatuation of Siena and, thus, the inability to be with her.

 By the time we get to Bridgerton House, the emotions in the air hang by a thread—Daphne acknowledges taking the liberties with Simon, and addresses what we’ve been saying all along that men of the time too often discredit a woman’s choices.
 And this is a fine moment to bring that up because while Anthony’s blaming himself for everything, Daphne takes the responsibility and thus reiterates the importance of exercising her own agency.
 And while Daphne acknowledges that she could live with her newfound ruined reputation, she cannot live with Simon’s death on her hands.
 Which, really who would?
 Especially when she’s already, without question, in love with him.
 But as Anthony states, delivered poignantly by Bailey in a moment of crushing vulnerability, it’s more than just her honor—it is her sisters’ too.
 It’s the entire family’s name.
 There is no other option.

-And if we had no knowledge of his fears going into the series, the refusal to speak, cobbled with his inability to shoot the man who was once his closest friend, Bailey’s physicality in that moment is unequivocally agonizing.
-The exhibition of how difficult this is for Anthony could be seen in the way his whole body shook–a moment which could have been overdone, but instead Bailey was evocatively masterful.
+And suppose we had no knowledge of his fears going into the series.
+In that case, the refusal to speak, cobbled with his inability to shoot the man who was once his closest friend, Bailey’s physicality at that moment is unequivocally agonizing.
+The exhibition of how difficult this is for Anthony could be seen in the way his whole body shook—a moment that could have been overdone, but instead Bailey was evocatively masterful.
 And thus, this very scene is an exemplary spectacle of the fact that Anthony Bridgerton is trying to keep his stoicism at bay when inside he’s in complete shambles, body and soul—he is broken.